Code-Institute-Submissions/Data_Visualisation_Project2/README.md

 ### Content

-The World Health Organisation Country Data and text content was copied/ammended from the following site:
+The World Health Organisation Country Data and text content was copied/amended from the following site:
   + [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who)

+### Media

+  No media/photos are used on this site

+### Acknowledgements

+I received inspiration for this project from the video tutorials that Code Institute provided in introducing me to data visualisation.
+I also did extra reading before attempting this project on d3.js through a uldemy course provided by Luis Ramirez Jr.
+Finally to my mentor for his guidance through the project.